-- 4.2.3.1 Labels must be maintained on all incoming chemical containers.
+4.2.3.1 Manufacturer's labels must be maintained on all incoming chemical containers.

-- 4.2.3.2 Torn or defaced labels must be replaced immediately.
-Any style of label may be used that maintains:
+4.2.3.2 Torn or defaced labels must be replaced immediately.
+GHS compliant label must be used that contains:

 - the identity of the hazardous chemical

 - appropriate hazard warnings

 - expiration date (if applicable)

 - name and address of the manufacturer or importer

 - date of receipt

-- 4.2.3.3 Secondary containers must be immediately labeled with
+4.2.3.3 If not in constant possession of the generator, secondary containers must be labeled with:

-- the name of the product (in English, no abbreviations, no chemical structures, no formulas)

-- hazard warning(s) with pictograms
+- the name of the product (in English, no abbreviations, no chemical structures, no formulas) - hazard warning(s) with pictograms

 - date of preparation

 - initials of preparer

 - expiration date if applicable